bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 ![column-start-end](/assets/images/css_grid/column_start_end.png){: .center-image}

 Let's talk a little bit about what's going on here.
-Setting grid-column-start to a value of 1 means we want our item to start at the left edge of the first column (the first grid column line starting at the left edge), while setting grid-column-end to a value of 3 means go to the 3rd defined column, which in this case is the left edge of the third column (each column has a left and right edge).
-If we wanted item1 to span the full width of the grid, we would set grid-column-end to a value of 4.
+Setting <code>grid-column-start</code> to a value of 1 means we want our item to start at the left edge of the first column (the first grid column line starting at the left edge), while setting <code>grid-column-end</code> to a value of 3 means go to the 3rd defined column, which in this case is the left edge of the third column (each column has a left and right edge).
+If we wanted item1 to span the full width of the grid, we would set <code>grid-column-end</code> to a value of 4.
 Additionally, notice how although we have only defined two rows in our CSS rules, items wrap onto the next available row, and in the case of item6, a whole new row altogether.
 You'll also notice item6 inherited the height that we defined for our first grid row.

-The grid-row-start/grid-row-end and short-hand grid-row properties work similarly.
+The <code>grid-row-start</code>/<code>grid-row-end</code> and short-hand <code>grid-row</code> properties work similarly.

 {% highlight css %}
 “.item1 {